RING OF FIRE RAILWAY – CHINA FSDI VISITS RAIL CORRIDOR TO ROF

 Processing more ferrochrome in Ontario using Canada’s wealth in natural gas enables a greater percentage of value-added finished product into a long term globally competitive export market.

-In the interest of developing the Ring of Fire through provision of a railway corridor, KWG Resources Ltd. and FSDI turned to each other for assistance in creating a bankable feasibility study for Ring of Fire railway.
+In the interest of developing the Ring of Fire through provision of a railway corridor, KWG Resources Ltd. and FSDI turned to each other for assistance in creating a study for Ring of Fire railway.
 KWG Resources and FSDI signed a standstill and confidentiality agreement in November of 2015.
 This allowed the data that KWG’s Canada Chrome Corporation had assembled for constructing a railroad into the Ring of Fire to be studied by FSDI.

 In January 2016, KWG Resources and FSDI announced the signing of a MOU to proceed.
 Under that agreement, FSDI sent a delegation of eight professional railroad engineers to visit the field and commence their work with a reconnaissance tour.
 This senior management team arrived in Toronto on Monday, April 11th, 2016, from Xi’an, China to begin consultations.